-- IB Compliance Management (this is a new role!)
+- IB Compliance Management

 (To learn more about roles and permissions, see Permissions in the Office 365 Security & Compliance Center.)

 You must be familiar with PowerShell cmdlets in order to define, validate, or edit information barrier policies.
-Although we provide several examples of PowerShell cmdlets in the how-to article, you'll need to know additional details, such as parameters, for your organization.
+Although we provide several examples of PowerShell cmdlets in the how-to article, you'll need to know other details, such as parameters, for your organization.

 - Learn more about information barriers in Microsoft Teams